 The Chicago Department of Public Health (CDPH) is following the lead of our state and federal partners to transition away from universal CICT by July 31, 2022.
 At this time, the University of Chicago Medicine has no further plan on restarting CICT efforts.
 For up to date information on CDPH COVID-19 guidelines, please visit the City of Chicago's COVID-19 Response Center.

-To help control and lessen the spread of COVID-19, the University of Chicago Medicine is committed to contact tracing.
 Contact tracing is the work to find and care for people who may have had contact with an infectious person.
 This is a way to control the spread of an infectious disease like COVID-19.

 Contact tracing involves two steps.

-The first step is to collect information from persons who have tested positive for COVID-19 and let anyone they have been in contact with know they may have been exposed to COVID-19.
+- Collect information from persons who have tested positive for COVID-19 and let anyone they have been in contact with know they may have been exposed to COVID-19.

-The second step will be to help people who need to be in isolation figure out how to isolate themselves from others and connect them to resources to get tested.
+- Help people who need to be in isolation figure out how to isolate themselves from others and connect them to resources to get tested.